awalashfaqul/Backend-Web-App/README.md

    dotnet run
    ```

-   The application will be available at `https://localhost:5001` (or the URL specified in your launch settings).
+   The application should be available at `https://localhost:5162` (or the URL specified in your launch settings).

 ## API Endpoints